 The Long Way Home is a story of hope and happiness.
 It is set in Nepal.
 It is a story of sacrifice and love.
 It is a story of opportunity – or more accurately a lack of it.
 It is a saga of sadness and despair as well.
-There is drama and adventure and there is laughter and tears.
+There are drama and adventure and there are laughter and tears.
 There are many a paradox in this tale.

 The story commences in the ancient and magical city of Kathmandu and then it moves to the beautiful but rugged Himalaya mountain ranges.
 It is a tale of journeys; these are both emotional and physical – the former on a path to adulthood and the latter to a place called home.

-The characters in this narrative are vibrant and colourful – not because I have written them this way but because it is the way that they are.
+The characters in this narrative are vibrant and colorful – not because I have written them this way but because it is the way that they are.
 There is a holy man who is the reincarnation of one of the manifestations of the Lord Buddha.
 His name is Rinpoche and he is the founder and patron of a school for the children of Tibetan refugees.
-There is the granddaughter of the man who first climbed Mount Everest and there is a quirky and affable traveller from Taiwan.
+There is the granddaughter of the man who first climbed Mount Everest and there is a quirky and affable traveler from Taiwan.
 There is a collection of trekking guides and there is my younger brother Richard.
 There is me too but I am a minor player – I am more a recorder of events.

 The central characters are a group of six Nepalese children.
 Their names are Karma, Pema, Saharata, Bikash, Bishunath & Ayush.
 Karma is the only girl in the group and her village is the furthest away from Kathmandu.
 The children are all either 16 or 17 years old – so they are on the cusp of adulthood.
-The children come from villages in a region that is so far away from Kathmandu and so remote from society that there are no roads or electricity or telephones.
+The children come from villages in a region that is so far away from Kathmandu and so remote from the society that there are no roads or electricity or telephones.
 There is no Internet or television or other things that we people from first world countries take for granted.

-These children come from the Dolpa region of western Nepal.
+These children come from the Dolpo region of western Nepal.
 The Dolpa is a very secluded and isolated part of the country that is of such a high altitude that the mountain slopes are constantly covered in snow.
 There are no accurate numbers of the occupants of the Dolpa and the upper Dolpa regions however it is estimated that no more than 15,000 people reside there.
 The occupants of the land are direct descendants of the Bon.
-This is a religion that pre-dates Buddhism – however it has morphed into what is now been labeled Tibetan Buddhism.
+This is a religion that pre-dates Buddhism – however, it has morphed into what is now been labeled Tibetan Buddhism.
 The people who live in the Dolpa are sustenance farmers.
 They grow what they eat and if they do not grow enough then they starve.
 They are rugged and tough mountain people.

 They are survivors.

 The six children that this story is about were chosen by their tiny communities to go to Kathmandu.
 They were identified and then selected at an early age as being the smartest of their lot.
 The sole purpose of them going to the nation’s capital was to get an education.
-At the age of seven all six of these children – and five others from this year group were collected together and with adult guides they first walked and then rode and then walked again for more than two weeks.
-This walk involved climbing in some parts over mountain that were more than five and half thousand meters high.
+At the age of seven all six of these children – and five others from this year group were collected together and with adult guides, they first walked and then rode and then walked again for more than two weeks.
+This walk involved climbing in some parts over the mountain that was more than five and half thousand meters high.
 There were no roads to follow – only tracks that had been used by shepherds and other villagers for more than a thousand years.

-Along the way these children and their adult guides slept in caves and they carried their own food and their meager possessions.
+Along the way, these children and their adult guides slept in caves and they carried their own food and their meager possessions.
 This was a change of clothes and little else and they wore battered shoes passed down from older brothers or sisters.
 After fourteen days of walking, and as they got closer to Kathmandu -they were able to catch local buses.
 Don’t think buses as we imagine them – these are old and worn jalopies crammed full of people and animals and other livestock.
 Some of the children rode on top of the jalopies, as there was no room inside.
 The vehicles lunged and rattled down roadways with perilous drops into crevices and valleys then crawled their way up steep inclines.
-Finally, after nearly four weeks of travel these tired and frightened children arrived at the Snowland school.
+Finally, after nearly four weeks of travel, these tired and frightened children arrived at the Snowland school.
 Here older children – also from the Dolpa – and all of who had made the same journey when they were the same age, met them.
-In some instances the younger children had elder siblings already at Snowland.
+In some instances, the younger children had elder siblings already at Snowland.

-Thus began what was a ten year stint of education and none of these children were to visit home again in this period.
+Thus began what was a ten-year stint of education and none of these children were to visit home again in this period.
 The journey was simply too far and beyond the means of their families.
 All of this was only made possible by the efforts of the Holy man and monk Rinpoche.
 He established the school for the children of the Dolpa and Mustang regions of Nepal in 2002 and he named it Snowland – a most appropriate name for children from the Dolpa region.

-This year – in 2014, or 2071 in the Nepali calendar there are one hundred and thirty six children at the Snowland school.
+This year – in 2014, or 2071 in the Nepali calendar there are one hundred and thirty-six children at the Snowland school.
 The age range is from seven to seventeen.
 Snowland is where they live and they go to school.
 It is their home away from home.
 Classes are conducted six days of each week with small breaks for the many Buddhist and Hindi festivals that occur in Nepal.
 The school and the children are principally supported by the funds that the monk Rinpoche raises through his many followers although other charities help out as well.
 Mine is one such charity.

 The children of Snowland more commonly know Guru Ranag Rinchen Rinpoche as Dolpo Buddha – or simply ‘Guru’.
 To me he is Rinpoche – and whilst I am not a follower or devotee of his, he has become my good friend.
 He is actually Taiwanese of birth and he divides his time equally between Taipei and Kathmandu.
 He is a healer and he has followers from around the world.
 His temple – or monastery – lies in amongst a cluster of other monasteries known as Shey Gompa – and it has been the seat of his ancestors called the Dolpo Shel-ri Rinpoches for more than one thousand years.

-The Guru’s monastery is in the very faraway region of the upper Dolpo and sits at about five thousand meters above sea level.
-Monks constructed it by hand on a narrow precipice and in some places it has been carved out of red rock.
+The Guru’s monastery is in the very far away region of the upper Dolpo and sits at about five thousand meters above sea level.
+Monks constructed it by hand on a narrow precipice and in some places, it has been carved out of red rock.
 It is located within a cradle of the Himalaya ranges and lies in the shadow of a sacred mountain called Shelri Drug Dra in the Nepali language – but is known as the Crystal Mountain by we Westerners.

 I will write more of the Guru Rinpoche a bit later – you will have to buy the book.
 His story and his history is a fascinating one and it is central and interwoven with the tale of the six children.

 I have been visiting Nepal for many years now.
 It is not very far from where I live in Singapore – only five hours on a plane – although Australia is actually my home.
 Nepal is quite far from there.
 Everywhere is quite far from Australia.
 I am an expatriate and I have been living in Singapore now for more than five years.
 My work requires that I travel a lot and particularly to India.
-I work often in Delhi and Kathmandu is even closer to there.
+I work often in Delhi and Kathmandu is even close to there.
 It is a little over an hour by plane and flights are cheap.

 They are as cheap as chips.